bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 ## Modify the input data

-Before importing the rest of the sample data, let us make some changes by adding your **Neptun code** as a prefix to some of the values:
+Before importing the rest of the sample data, let us make some changes by adding your **Neptun code** as a prefix to some of the values in the file too:

 - Each `gender` value shall be prefixed, e.g. `"gender":"NEPTUN female"`
 - Each `company` value shall be prefixed, e.g. `"company":"NEPTUN McDonalds"`

 1. Find the `salaries.json` file in the root of the repository.
 Open a _PowerShell_ console here.

-1. Edit the following command by adding your Neptun code, then execute it in _PowerShell_ (do NOT change the quotation marks, only edit the 6 characters of the Neptun code!):
+1. Edit the following command by adding your Neptun code all uppercase, then execute it in _PowerShell_ (do NOT change the quotation marks, only edit the 6 characters of the Neptun code!):

     ```powershell
     (Get-Content .\salaries.json) -replace '"gender":"', '"gender":"NEPTUN ' -replace '"company":"', '"company":"NEPTUN ' | Set-Content .\salaries.json